ygoldfrid/insta_scraper/README.md

 ```
 **Not to worry, your data is not stored anywhere**

-## Usage
+## 3. Usage

 The program can be run in two ways from Terminal:
-  1. Via the interactive menu.
+ * a.
+Via the interactive menu.
 The authentication is part of the process.
 No arguments required.
-  2. Via arguments.
+ * b.
+Via arguments.
 The authentication will be done either from `filename` provided as an argument or from default file named `auth.txt`.

  > Note: Arguments mode is launched with `-k KEYWORD` argument.
 Once provided the programm will run in this mode.

 **NOTE**: To scrape a private user's media you must be an approved follower.